Hypercubical manifolds in homotopy type theory: Homotopy type theory

 We write $t\defd u$ to indicate that two terms~$t$ and~$u$ are definitionally equal.
-Homotopy type theory also features, for every elements $t$ and $u$ of common type~$A$, a type $t=u$ of propositional equalities between~$t$ and~$u$, also called paths because of their topological interpretation.
+Homotopy type theory also provides, for all elements $t$ and $u$ of common type~$A$, a type $t=u$ of \emph{propositional equalities} (or \emph{identities}) between~$t$ and~$u$, also called \emph{paths} because of their topological interpretation.
 We write $\refl[x]:x=x$ for the trivial path on a point $x:A$.
-Given paths $p:x=y$ and $q:y=z$, we write $p\pcomp q:x=z$ for the path obtained by concatenation, and $\sym p:y=x$ for the symmetric of~$p$.
-Given a type family $P:A\to\U$ and a path $p:t=u$ in~$A$, we write $\subst P:\lapp Pt\to\lapp Pu$ for the canonical function induced by transport~\cite[Lemma 2.3.1]{hottbook}.
+Given paths $p:x=y$ and $q:y=z$, we write $p\pcomp q:x=z$ for the path obtained by concatenation, and $\sym p:y=x$ for the inverse of~$p$.
+Given an identity $p:A=B$ between types~$A$ and~$B$, we write $\transport p:A\to B$ for the canonical function induced by transport~\cite[Lemma 2.3.1]{hottbook}.
 Given a function $f:A\to B$ and a path $p:t=u$ in~$A$, we write $\ap f(p):f(t)=f(u)$ (or even sometimes $f(p)$) for the canonical path in~$B$~\cite[Lemma 2.2.1]{hottbook} which can be thought of as being obtained by applying~$f$ pointwise to~$p$.
-All constructions in homotopy type theory are compatible with identities; in particular, all (co)limits are homotopy ones.
+All constructions in homotopy type theory are compatible with identities; in particular, all (co)limits are taken up to homotopy.

 A \emph{pointed type} consists of a type~$A$ together with an element of~$A$, which we often denote by~$\pt$, and a pointed map is a function preserving the distinguished element.
 Given a pointed type~$A$, we write $\Loop A\defd(\pt=\pt)$ for the \emph{loop space} of~$A$.